Manhattan Beach Pier at sunset over the Pacific

 1. 1Sunset walk on the Manhattan Beach Pier

-2. 2Drinks at Shellback Tavern
+2. 2Drinks at The Strand House

 3. 3Window-shopping Wright's and Waterleaf Home